gyutrange/gyutrange.github.io/_posts/2024-12-28-Docker_3rd_party_vuln.md

 ```

 ### Steps to Reproduce:
-Launch a Goorm IDE or Replit workspace.
+Launch a IDE A or IDE B workspace.

 Compile and execute the above C++ code.